Born in San Antonio, Texas, Gwyn Gorg was a curious child with a love of family, art and nature.

 Gwyn's experience includes having co-created the 'School House Program' at the International House of Blues in Hollywood, California; teaching as an educator of kindergarten through college level students, and working as the Educational Coodinator at the 18th Street Arts Complex in Santa Monica,California.

-Gwyn currently serves as President of the African Americans on Maui Association.
-As a wife, mother, grandmother and teacher to innumerable students, Gwyn's creative spirit has touched countless lives.
-She and her husband of 56 years, reside on the slopes of Haleakala crater on the island of Maui. and more recently on the Big Island.
+Gwyn served as President of the African Americans on Maui Association.
+A wife, mother, grandmother and teacher to innumerable students.
+Gwyn's creative spirit has touched countless lives.
+She and her husband of 57 years, have resided on the slopes of Haleakala crater on the island of Maui. and more recently on the Big Island.

 'I am constantly motivated as a writer.